rebelsky/csc207c/_mps/blockchains.md

 > Sure.

 ### Miscellaneous

+**The first `Block` constructor has a `HashValidator` as a parameter.
+Should that be one of the fields in our `Block` objects?**

+> Probably not.
+You'll just use that `HashValidator` when you mine for a nonce in building a valid block.

 **The E rubric says "Avoids recreating structures, such as the `MessageDigest` and some individual arrays, that need not be recreated."
 However, it looks like your sample code creates a new `MessageDigest` each time we try to hash and creates a new array each time we want to put an `int` or a `long` into the digest.**